RMerl/asuswrt-merlin/README-merlin.txt

    - IPSec kernel support (N16/N66/AC66 only)
    - DNS-based Filtering, can be applied globally or per client
    - Custom DDNS (through a user script)
+   - Advanced NAT loopback (as an alternative to the default one)

 Web interface:
    - Optionally save traffic stats to disk (USB or JFFS partition)